ofirasp/AudioTop/README.md

 * Remote Music services tested and working with meter :
   * Tidal connect
   * Airplay
-* Theoretically support everything that works with the original volumio official os version
+* Theoretically supports everything that works with the original volumio official os version

 #  Installation